beringresearch/ivis/R-package/README.md

 install.packages("reticulate")
 ```

+Next, install [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) package as it will be used to safely interface with the `ivis` Python package.

-The easiest way to install `ivis` is using the `devtools` package:
+Finally, the easiest way to install `ivis` is using the `devtools` package:

+### Running install

 ```R
 devtools::install_github("beringresearch/ivis/R-package")
 library(ivis)
 install_ivis()
 ```

-After ivis is installed into a virtual environment, restart your R session.
+After `ivis` is installed, **restart your R session**.

-Finally, to set environment to tensorflow, add the following line to your environment variables:
+Newer versions of Keras use tensorflow as the default backend, however if for some reason this isn't the case, add the following line to your environment variables:

 ```bash
 export KERAS_BACKEND=tensorflow
 ```

-## Example
+# Example

 ```R
 library(ivis)